 Once again Jennifer (Delicieux) is hosting this months “Sweet Adventures Blog Hop” and the theme,“lemons.”
 I was ready to submit an earlier post on the magical stages of a developing lemon... when I just realized no older posts would be accepted on the blog hop…darn!

 Lemon posset is a dessert based on a very old British medieval drink called a posset.
-This drink was made by heating some milk, then curdling with an acid such as wine or ale.
-The hot posset was also used for minor aliments such as the common cold and was often spiced with ginger and aniseed!
+This drink was made by heating milk, then curdling with an acid such as wine or ale.
+The hot posset was also used for minor aliments such as the common cold and was often spiced with ginger and aniseed.

 Even William Shakespeare’s Macbeth makes reference to this medieval drink when Lady Macbeth uses poisoned possets to knock out the guards outside Duncan’s palace